 SHAREHOLDER ALERT: Monteverde & Associates is Investigating the Following Merger

-Communications Systems, Inc. (NASDAQ:JCS) relating to its proposed merger with Pineapple Energy, Inc. Under the terms of the agreement, JCS shareholders are expected to initially hold a 37% share in the combined company, which is expected to decrease over time.
-Click here for more information: http://monteverdelaw.com/case/communications-systems-inc. It is free and there is no cost or obligation to you.
+Tremont Mortgage Trust (NASDAQ:TRMT) relating to its proposed acquisition by RMR Mortgage Trust.
+Under the terms of the agreement, TRMT shareholders will receive 0.52 shares of RMR per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/tremont-mortgage-trust.
+It is free and there is no cost or obligation to you.

 Meridian Bancorp, Inc. (NASDAQ:EBSB) relating to its proposed acquisition by Independent Bank Corp.
 Under the terms of the agreement, EBSB shareholders will receive 0.2750 shares of Independent per share they own.
 Click here for more information: https://www.monteverdelaw.com/case/meridian-bancorp-inc. It is free and there is no cost or obligation to you.